 Are you about to leave Switzerland to start a new life in France?
-We collected all the information and documents you need to prepare your move.
+We collected all the information and documents you need to prepare your moving to France.

 As a Swiss citizen (or if you are from a country belonging to the European Union), you do not need a visa or residence permit to settle in France.
 A simple identity document is enough.